ABOUT A CHILDREN'S THEATRE

 In 2008, Constance stepped down and Kelly King stepped in to the leadership role.

-Pinky Kingsley joined as a parent in 1994 and is now the Show Coordinator/Front House Manager.
-And Eileen Gilbert, who began her career at ACT as an audience member on field trips with her classes, is now the Technical Director.
+Pinky Kingsley joined as a parent in 1994 and was our first Show Coordinator/Front House Manager.
+Eileen Gilbert, who began her career at ACT as an audience member on field trips with her classes, was our first Technical Director.

-We perform at The Rio Grande Theatre 4-6 times per year, and welcome new directors, local playwrights and enthusiastic volunteers.
+We perform at The Historic Rio Grande Theatre 4-6 times per year.
+Each production offers performances for daycare and school-aged only audiences, in addition to public performances.
+ACT welcomes new directors, local playwrights and enthusiastic volunteers!